headlined/bomber/README.md

 Bomber is a destructive Discord bot built for educational purposes.
 It's designed to simulate the behavior of a malicious bot to educate users about the potential risks and consequences of using such bots in their Discord servers.

+## Status
+This project is hardly being maintained, updates will only arrive whenever I feel like it. :heart: Love you :)

 ## Features

 * Simulates the behavior of a malicious bot.